saltoricristiano/gipso-sfouda/README.md

 - [nuscenes-devkit](https://github.com/nutonomy/nuscenes-devkit)

 ### Docker container
-If you want to use Docker you can find a pre-compiled container at ```crissalto/online-adaptation-mink:1.2```.
+If you want to use Docker you can find a ready-to-use container at ```crissalto/online-adaptation-mink:1.2```, just be sure to have installed drivers compatible with CUDA 11.1.

 ## Synth4D Dataset
-We propose a new synthetic LiDAR dataset composed of two splits: one simulating a Velodyne HDL64E (SemanticKITTI) and one simulating a Velodyne HDL32E sensor (nuScenes).
+To enable full compatibility with SemanticKITTI and nuScenes, we present Synth4D, which we created using the CARLA simulator.
+Tab.1 compares Synth4D to the other synthetic datasets.
+Synth4D is composed of two sets of point cloud sequences, one compatible with SemanticKITTI (Velodyne HDL64E)and one compatible with nuScenes (Velodyne HDL32E).
+Each set is composed of 20K labelled point clouds.
+Synth4D is captured using a vehicle navigating in four scenarios (town, highway, rural area and city).
+Because UDA requires consistent labels between source and target, we mapped the labels of Synth4D with those of SemanticKITTI/nuScenes using the original instructions given to annotators, thus producing eight macro classes: vehicle, pedestrian, road, sidewalk, terrain, manmade, vegetation and unlabelled.
 ![figure](assets/datasets.png)

 The dataset can be downloaded at the following links:
 - [Synthetic Velodyne HDL64E (Synth4D-KITTI)](https://drive.google.com/file/d/1TDB1pH67vQA33WVGSAUQcvyuzml8ZQE0/view?usp=sharing)
 - [Synthetic Velodyne HDL32E (Synth4D-nuScenes)](https://drive.google.com/file/d/1EqCDtZeHoZ3g7L2T5fsz5DHdCToXCbBw/view?usp=sharing)
 - [Training and validation splits](https://drive.google.com/file/d/1haUPeRCM3ZB_zYrRZgxVQ7gaS-jM9rAj/view?usp=sharing) (used in the paper)

 ## Data preparation